-CMHA’s certified Psychological Health and Safety Advisor Training program will help individuals who are working to improve psychological health and safety in workplaces or implement the National Standard of Canada for Psychological Health and Safety in the Workplace (the Standard).
+This groundbreaking certification training program is for individuals and consultants who want to help organizations improve psychological health and safety in their workplaces or implement the National Standard of Canada for Psychological Health and Safety in the Workplace (the Standard).

 Employers will see those with this certification as having the practical expertise to help improve psychological health and safety or implement the Standard in their workplaces.

 After your training you should be able to:

 - State and demonstrate your ability to adhere to the overarching principles of a CMHA Certified PH&S Advisor.